grnet/synnefo/docs/upgrade/upgrade-0.14.8.rst

 Upgrade to Synnefo v0.14.8
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+Synnefo v0.14.8 release introduced support for Debian Wheezy (and Django 1.4).
+To upgrade from Squeeze to Wheezy you should make sure to change the ``'ENGINE'`` option in ``/etc/synnefo/10-snf-webproject-databases.conf`` to ``'django.db.backends.postgresql_psycopg2``.
+Replace ``postgresql_psycopg2`` with the DB engine you are using.

+If you're upgrading to Synnefo v0.14.8 on Squeeze, you should also make sure to have the Squezee backports repository installed, since ``snf-webproject`` depends on ``>=python-django-south-0.7.3``, which on Squeeze is only available from the backports repository.

-Since v0.14.8, Synnefo ships an example Gunicorn configuration file, that gets installed automatically at ``/etc/gunicorn.d/synnefo.example``.
+Since v0.14.8, Synnefo also ships an example Gunicorn configuration file, that gets installed automatically at ``/etc/gunicorn.d/synnefo.example``.
 To use it you need to do two things:

 1. Disable your old configuration file by removing it.
    [if you are upgrading from an older version and you had such a file]